Mitchell Kendall

-Mitchell Kendall (c.
+Mitchell M. Kendall (c.
 1822–c.
 1885) was a blacksmith and state legislator in Texas for Harrison County, Texas.
-He was born in Georgia as a slave.
-He was brought to Texas about 1850.
-He served as a voter registrar in Harrison County and at the 1868 Texas Constitutional Convention where he voted to separate Texas into three states.
-He was elected as a Republican to the Texas House of Representatives for the Twelfth Legislature from 1870 to 1871.
-He had a wife Adeline and five children.
+Kendall was born in Georgia as a slave in 1822 and was brought to Texas around 1850.
+He served as a voter registrar in Harrison County.
+At the 1868 Texas Constitutional Convention he voted to separate Texas into three states.
+He was later elected as a Republican to the Texas House of Representatives for the Twelfth Legislature from 1870 to 1871.

+The 1880 federal census reported stated that Kendall lived with his wife, Adeline, and his five children.

 Kendall was a member of the Ebenezer United Methodist Church in New Town neighborhood of Marshall, Texas.
 He was buried at the Old Powder Mill Cemetery in Marshall.